supermemo-wiki/SuperMemo.Wiki/blogs/guillem.md

 title: Guillem's Corner
 description:
 published: true
-date: 2020-12-20T11:42:10.747Z
+date: 2020-12-20T11:47:09.896Z
 tags:
 editor: markdown
 dateCreated: 2020-12-18T09:26:43.841Z
 ---

 # Who I am
-I am Guillem Palau from Barcelona,Spain.
+I am Guillem Palau from Barcelona, Spain.
 I did suffered a lot in the school system.
 I may say more than usual as I did nothing better than repeating 3 times the same high school year, followed by studyng multiple bachelor' and masters degress in college.

 Now I do learn purely following my learn drive, which luckily survived all years of coercion.